The sleepy coastal town of Sámara is often the go-to choice for a family getaway in Costa Rica.

 24. Visit a coffee farm on a coffee tour

 Coffee!
 It’s arguably one of my favorite things about Costa Rica.
 But do you know how it’s made?
 What a raw bean look like?
 Or can you spot a coffee tree without help?
 If not, then join a coffee tour in Costa Rica and learn all about this amazing tree and bean that wakes most of us up every day.

 One of the best tours in Sámara is the Diria Coffee tour.
 On the tour, you’ll meet the locals who farm the coffee cherries and learn the entire process from start to finish.
 From bean to cup, you’ll be a pro by the end!
 Then, taste the coffee from the farm and even take some home if you wish.

 25. Shop at the artisan stores

-Another cool place for handmade jewelry is located in the small food court where you’ll find Rosa (a really good restaurant, by the way.)
-Unfortunately, it’s not on Google maps, so just walk to Rosa to find it.
+Another cool place for handmade jewelry is located in the small food court where you’ll find Sweeties by Celia (a really good restaurant, by the way.)
+Unfortunately, it’s not on Google Maps, so just walk to Sweeties to find it.
 The selection here was mesmerizing, and I had to drag Bailey away from his stall!

 Where to Stay in Sámara, Costa Rica

 Sámara is one of those towns with a huge variety of places to stay.
 From budget backpacker hostels to luxury hotels, there are places to stay in all budget ranges.

 For luxury travelers or those in families, I love Villas Kalimba.
 This place is spectacular and offers a fitness center, swimming pool, and restaurant.
 On top of that, it’s located right on the beach.
 Their two-bedroom villas come with a full kitchen and everything you need for a great holiday.